kitabomori/kitabomori.github.io/_collections/_diary/practicum-3-reflection-6.md

 <p><em>Reflection on Lesson X</em></p>

-<p>During the final visit to Government High School No. 1, Sukkur, on March 22, I observed the following points:</p>
+<p>During the final visit to Government X School, Sukkur, on March 22, I observed the following points:</p>

 <ol><li>A teacher needs consistency in teaching methods and instructions.</li><li>It's impossible to implement a lesson plan completely.</li></ol>